nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User chooses to export the contact list.
-2. User provides the file path.
+1. User request to export the contact list, providing the file path.
-3. KonTActs exports the contact list in CSV format and shows the number of people successfully exported.
+2. KonTActs exports the contact list in CSV format and indicates success.

    Use case ends.

 **Extensions**

-- 2a.
-User enters an invalid path (e.g .pdf).

-  - 2a1.
-KonTActs displays an error message and request for user to provide a valid file path (e.g. must end with .csv)
+- 1a.
+KonTActs detects an error in the input.

+    - 1a1.
+KonTActs rejects the request and shows an error message.
-  - 2a2.
-User provides new file path
+    - 1a2.
+User enters a new input.
-  - Step 2a1-2a2 are repeated until file path is valid
+    - Steps 1a1-1a2 are repeated until the input entered is correct.

-    Use case resumes from step 3.
+      Use case resumes from step 2.

     <br>